blacki0214/Credit-Scoring/credit-scoring-api/README.md

 ```

 **Why use this?**
-- ✅ No complex calculations needed
+- No complex calculations needed
-- ✅ Auto-calculates credit score
+- Auto-calculates credit score
-- ✅ Returns everything in VND
+- Returns everything in VND
-- ✅ Customer-friendly fields
+- Customer-friendly fields

 ---

-### 📊 2. `/api/credit-score` - Credit Score Calculator
+### 2. `/api/credit-score` - Credit Score Calculator

-**👉 USE THIS FOR DASHBOARDS**
+**USE THIS FOR DASHBOARDS**

 Get detailed credit score breakdown without applying for a loan.